sunix/blog.sunix.org/_posts/2016-05-16-Universal-IDE.md

 In Randika’s demo, although “ssh -X” worked fine on our Iocal computer I had a bit of latency when it was running in the Cloud.
 On another side, Che is missing a lot of features and I don’t see how it can fill the gap compared to the classic Eclipse Desktop IDE.
 At last, when you install and Eclipse IDE plugin, it asks you to restart ….
 But what ?
 I thought it was running on OSGi and that was one of its key features?
-I heard someone saying that the problem was comming from SWT and that we should replace it with JAVA FX.
+I heard someone saying that the problem was coming from SWT and that we should replace it with JAVA FX.
 I believe we should use web technologie, because it’s the future!!! ... sorry the present!!!!

 So ...
 I have a dream ... that one day each single Eclipse plugin would have its services exposed in REST and/or WebSocket.